awsdocs/amazon-route53-docs/doc_source/DomainNameFormat.md

 + If you're using the Route 53 console to register a domain name, you can paste the name, including Unicode characters, into the name field, and the console converts the value to Punycode before saving it\.
 + If you're using the Route 53 console to create hosted zones or records, you need to convert the domain name to Punycode before you enter the name in the applicable **Name** field\.
 For information about online converters, perform an internet search on "punycode converter"\.

 If you're registering a domain name, note that not all top\-level domains \(TLDs\) support IDNs\.
-For a list of TLDs supported by Route 53, see [Domains That You Can Register with Amazon Route 53](registrar-tld-list.md)\.
+For a list of TLDs supported by Route 53, see [Domains that you can register with Amazon Route 53](registrar-tld-list.md)\.
 TLDs that don't support IDNs are noted\.